Astrangia poculata: Description

+The color of this coral species depends on the proportion of its individual polyps that are symbiotically housing zooxanthellae.
+The brown phenotype is mostly symbiotic, the variable phenotype has polyps with different levels of symbiosis, and the white, aposymbiotic, phenotype has functionally no symbionts.
+The aposymbiotic phenotype is not to be confused with the asymbiotic, which also appears white, but has absolutely no symbionts.

 Distribution and habitat

 Astrangia poculata is native to the western Atlantic Ocean and Caribbean Sea where its range extends from Cape Cod in Massachusetts to the Gulf of Mexico.
 It also occurs on the western coast of Africa.
 It occurs in encrusting clumps on rocks and is common under ledges and boulders, on pilings and on wrecks.
 It also occurs in deep water and detached clumps sometimes get washed up on shore.

 Biology

 Reproduction of Astrangia poculata takes place during the summer when eggs and sperm are liberated into the water column and fertilisation takes place.
 The embryos hatch into planula larvae which drift with the plankton before settling to the seabed and undergoing metamorphosis into polyps.
 Among zooxanthelate organisms, A. poculata is one of the few to have been studied with regard to the acquisition of zooxanthellae.
 It was found that there was no routine transfer of these symbionts from parent to offspring.

 The polyps spread their tentacles to feed, gathering plankton and other food particles from the water passing by.
 The colony grows by budding, and in favorable conditions, the clump can grow at the rate of one new polyp every three days.
 In colder conditions it may stop growing and the coenosarc (soft tissues) may die back to some extent or lose symbionts via expulsion, rendering the stony skeleton prone to being fouled by other organisms and undergoing a winter quiescence.
 The base often hosts various boring or burrowing commensal invertebrates.
 Both temperature and symbiosis are known to influence the condition of the coral host, specifically with regards to wound-healing ability, but it is primarily season that drives microbiome structure in Rhode Island populations of the coral.